About Testicular Cancer

 Testicular Cancer Statistics

-An uncommon form of cancer, it will only occur in 1 of every 250 men, with the average age being 33 years old.
-The American Cancer Society states that approximately 9,500 cases of testicular cancer are diagnosed in a given year.
+An uncommon form of cancer, testicular cancer cells will only occur in 1 of every 250 men, with the average age being 33 years old.
+The American Cancer Society states that approximately 9,500 cases of testicular cancer patients are diagnosed in a given year.

 Causes and Risk Factors